Oneyearmuse-dev/Winadtoolkit/README.md

 # Winadtoolkit
-Window Active Directory and PC Toolkit
+Window Active Directory and PC Toolkit.
+More inforation in the wiki page.

 Designed to pull Active Directory user information, PC information and Admin Tools in one GUI for common IT Admin tasks.